Longview

 Background Image

 Welcome to Longview, Texas, a welcoming East Texas community where small-town charm meets city convenience.
-This growing city offers varied rental options, from downtown apartments to peaceful suburban communities, with average rent for a one-bedroom apartment at $934, showing a 1.6% annual increase.
 The downtown cultural district encompasses 320 acres, featuring the Longview Museum of Fine Arts, local eateries, green spaces, and preserved historic architecture.
 The 29-acre Longview Arboretum and Nature Center provides residents with walking trails and native gardens, while the city's expanding trail network will connect neighborhoods across 10 miles of paths.

 Longview balances its railroad heritage with thoughtful development, creating an appealing mix of historic charm and modern living.
 The presence of LeTourneau University and the Longview University Center of UT Tyler adds to the city's dynamic atmosphere.
 Notable areas include the Spring Hill neighborhood to the north and the Pine Tree area to the west, each offering distinct residential communities.
 The city's name originated in 1870 when railroad surveyors appreciated the expansive view from a local settler's porch, and today Longview serves as Northeast Texas's regional center.
 The annual Great Texas Balloon Race, an official state legacy event, fills the skies with color while drawing visitors from across the country, and the revitalized downtown continues to grow with local businesses and entertainment venues.